opentext-idol/idol-rich-media-tutorials/tutorials/appendix/Media_tips.md

 ![playlist-ingest](./figs/playlist-ingest.png)

-> To do this, note the Video-type ingest engine requires the `Format` option to be set to `Concat`.
+> NOTE: To do this, note the Video-type ingest engine requires the `Format` option to be set to `Concat`.

 #### Add tracks to existing media file